Colorado Springs Domestic Violence Defense Attorneys

-Realize the severity of the charges.
 Unlike a misdemeanor domestic violence crime, a felony domestic violence crime could affect your ability to vote, work, and pass many background checks in addition to carrying longer jail sentences and more punishments (for example, many Coloradans who are convicted of domestic violence crimes must complete a domestic violence prevention course in addition to their prison term).

-Felony domestic violence crimes include assaults that are committed on a spouse, or person involved in an intimate relation, harassment or stalking, some restraining order violations and kidnapping.
+Felony domestic violence crimes include assaults that are committed on a spouse, or person involved in an intimate relationship, harassment or stalking, some restraining order violations, and kidnapping.
 Even if a victim recants their story, you can still be convicted of a felony, and juries are notoriously biased against accused perpetrators of domestic violence.

 The above might sound like an immediate sentence.
 A good attorney can help mitigate the consequences of a domestic violence offense.
-The key is finding the right Colorado Springs felony domestic violence lawyer - someone who understands the legal system and its many twists and turns, who has access to the best support staff and the best expert witnesses, and who can collect the evidence you need to dismiss or withstand a domestic violence accusation.
+The key is finding the right Colorado Springs felony domestic violence lawyer – someone who understands the legal system and its many twists and turns, who has access to the best support staff and the best expert witnesses, and who can collect the evidence you need to dismiss or withstand a domestic violence accusation.

 How a Domestic Violence Charge in Colorado Springs Can Affect Your Future